Construction Contractor Registration

 Do I have to register?

-An individual or business entity that performs building construction or improvement services must register with DLI unless they:
+An individual or business entity that performs commercial or residential building construction or improvement services must register with DLI unless they:

 - have a current license, certificate or registration issued by DLI;

 - have a current independent contractor exemption certificate;

 - are an employee of a business performing construction services; or

 - are exempt from licensing under Minn.
 Stat. § 326B.805, subd.
 6 (5) or excluded from registration requirements under Minn.
 Stat. § 181.723, subd.
 4a.

 Contractors who hire unregistered subcontractors, misclassify workers or fail to register are in violation of the law, which can result in civil penalties.

 If a license is required, do not register

 If contractors are performing any construction work for which a license, certification or separate registration is required under Minn.
 Stat. § 326B (i.e. Boiler, Electrical, Elevator, HPP, Plumbing or Residential Building Contractor), they must apply for a license and may not submit a Contractor Registration.